UjalaFatima/ByMe/README.md

 # ByMe
 Creating a new repo through github(remote repository) <br>
-AND then linking it with my local computer in VS
+AND then linking it with my local computer in VS <br>
 Ujala Fatima